google/software-product-sprint/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 ### Restarting Your Development Server

-**Tip:** Pressing `ctrl + c` in the console will interrupt any process running in the foreground, which willusually cause the program to abort.t
+**Tip:** Pressing `ctrl + c` in the console will interrupt any process running in the foreground, which will usually cause the program to abort.

 Whenever you change your code, you need to restart your server to see your changes.
 Press `ctrl + c` in the console to shut down your server, and then run